ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 Can they handle 2025's cloud-stored deepfakes?
 The gaps are starting to show.
 Deepfakes, for example, push the boundaries of existing frameworks.
 These highly sophisticated, AI-generated forgeries require new methodologies for authentication and analysis, yet ISO's current standards do not explicitly address these complexities.

 Non-compliance with ISO/IEC 17025 can have serious consequences, such as raising doubts about the reliability of a lab's processes or the competence of its staff.
 This, in turn, can lead to evidence being challenged or even excluded from court proceedings.
-For forensic labs, maintaining accreditation under these standards is critical—one compliance lapse could undermine an entire investigation and compromise the credibility of the evidence presented.
+For forensic labs, maintaining accreditation under these standards is critical, one compliance lapse could undermine an entire investigation and compromise the credibility of the evidence presented.

 Standards are not optional, they are survival.
 As technology evolves, multimedia forensics requires specialized guidelines tailored to digital complexities.
 Collaborative efforts among standards organizations will ensure the field keeps pace with emerging challenges like deepfakes and cloud-based evidence.